Jeremy Soule

 He became an employee of Square in 1994 after several years of private composition studies.
 After finishing the soundtrack to Secret of Evermore in 1995, he left to join Humongous Entertainment, where he composed for several children's games as well as Total Annihilation, his first award-winning score.
-In 2000, he left to form his own music production company, Soule Media, now called Artistry Entertainment.
+In 2000, he left to form his own music production company, Soule Media, later called Artistry Entertainment.
 In 2005, he founded DirectSong, a record label that published digital versions of his soundtracks as well as those of classical composers.
-DirectSong was subject to a class action lawsuit in 2015 but remained active until the late 2010s.
+DirectSong remained active until 2019.

 Soule's works have been played in several live concerts such as the Symphonic Game Music Concert in Germany and the international Play!
 A Video Game Symphony concert series.
 While many of his works are orchestral, he considers himself someone who creates more than just one type of music.
-Several of Soule's soundtracks were created with the help of his brother, Julian.
+Several of Soule's soundtracks were created with the help of his brother, Julian Soule.